A project to improve children’s wellbeing, learning and care for the environment

 Nature Friendly Schools is about fueling creativity and a sense of adventure, allowing children to experience the joy that nature can bring.
 The project works to improve school grounds so that they’re more natural, with wildflower patches, sensory gardens and trails, container ponds and green spaces, so students can see nature close-up; from beautiful damselflies to minibeast hunts, even meeting a frog!

-Supported by the Department for Environment, the Department for Education, Food & Rural Affairs and Natural England; this project aims to improve children’s wellbeing and mental health, their care and concern for the environment, and engagement with lessons.
+Supported by the Department for Education, the Department for the Environment, Food & Rural Affairs and Natural England; this project aims to improve children’s wellbeing and mental health, their care and concern for the environment, and engagement with lessons.
 Research shows that being outdoors improves happiness, concentration and mental and physical health.

 "Connecting children with nature is one of the most important things we can do for them.
 It can boost their health, wellbeing and learning and give them a life-long love of the natural world." - Lord Blencathra, Natural England’s Deputy Chair